irisnet/irisnet/WHITEPAPER.md

   heterogeneous chains.

-We address those challenges through incorporation of a service oriented infrastructure into Cosmos/Tendermint which is called `iService`.
+We address those challenges through incorporation of a service oriented infrastructure into Cosmos/Tendermint.

-The design of iService inherits the  thinking pattern from many years' SOA practices.
+Our design inherits the thinking pattern from many years' SOA practices.
 SOA is an architectural approach to create systems built from autonomous services which have explicit boundaries, share schema and contract [\[13\]][13].
 Earlier practice of SOA focus